Finance & Tax Consultants

 Understanding the Ban on Existing Homes

-The ban on foreign investment in established dwellings signifies a pivotal shift in Australia’s property landscape.
-The policy, which will take effect for a two-year window, aims to curb the influx of foreign capital into the housing market, particularly in metropolitan areas where housing prices have soared.
+The ban on foreign investment in established dwellings, now extended by the ATO to 30 June 2029, signifies a pivotal shift in Australia’s property landscape.
+The policy aims to curb the influx of foreign capital into the housing market, particularly in metropolitan areas where housing prices have soared.

 • Only new homes will remain available for purchase by foreign buyers.